 What We're About: Achieving IT Mastery to Create Measurable Business Value

 Achieving operational delivery excellence involves much more than deploying great technology, as both creators of business-enabling technologies and consumers of those products will attest.
 Mindset, vision, perspective, ability to execute: these matter just as much as the technology itself – in fact, more.
-Indeed, in times of rapid, disruptive change, such as the one in which we live today, the ability to understand the extent to which legacy industry practices and approaches are no longer adequate to the requirements of most enterprises is a crucial differentiator in determining the success of our efforts, no matter the particular enterprise context.
+Indeed, in times of rapid, disruptive change, such as the one in which we live and work today, the ability to understand the extent to which legacy industry practices and approaches are no longer adequate to the requirements of most enterprises is a crucial differentiator in determining the success of our efforts, no matter the particular enterprise context.
 Just as the specifics of computing itself, from processors to programming frameworks to platform paradigms, have changed at an increasingly dizzying pace in recent years, so the need has arisen to manage our technology product cycles and computing environments in new and creative ways – ways that will deliver value to our customers far more quickly, flexibly, and accountably.
 Innovation in our thinking about technology execution comes to be expressed in cultural forms, in more collaborative and customer-focused ways.
-It's been shown to lead, time and again to better outcomes for producers and consumers alike.
+It's been shown to lead, time and again, to better outcomes for producers and consumers alike.
 As one of the sayings currently in vogue goes, "culture eats strategy for breakfast."
 I would add that it continues this feast unabated throughout the rest of the day.
 It is precisely here, on the ground of culture and mindset, where organizations typically meet their toughest challenges on the technology delivery front.
 Overcoming the obstacles thrown up by legacy organizational cultures are often one of our primary challenges.

 Over the course of my years as a technologist, I've found myself drawn toward broader landscapes and larger problem spaces, toward challenges that play out at the ever-more-complex intersections of business and technology delivery.
 For me, this is where the real excitement in technology is.
 Unlike many who have pursued careers in technology over the past generation or so, I am less inclined to follow the direction of the narrowly-construed specialist, focused primarily on a single-platform or vendor product set or problem area.
-This is a double-edged sword to be sure, requiring one, of necessity, to "go deep" in multiple critical areas, from infrastructure platforms and networking to cloud management and cybersecurity.
+This is a double-edged sword to be sure, requiring one, of necessity, to "go deep" in multiple critical areas, from infrastructure platforms and networking to cloud management, cybersecurity, and “software-defined-everything.”
 Maintaining a high degree of technical currency across such a broad landscape is clearly necessary to be able to deliver on our stated goal: that of helping you solve your toughest technology delivery challenges.

 Yet technical currency is clearly not enough.
 Information systems and their enabling platform challenges have always operated at the intersection of people, processes, and technology.
 To succeed in the world of technology management is to be able to navigate among and within those three overlapping spheres.
 The ability to do so in a world of rapid change, where the structures and processes in vogue, say, 5 or 6 years ago, are no longer "good enough," where one has to embrace constant disruption and innovation on a daily basis – understanding how to achieve mastery and business success alike in this new, "always on," digital world – that ability is precisely what we bring to you.